KostovPV/portfolio/projects/fix-computers.md

 # FixComputers

-**FixComputers** is a leading IT solutions provider specializing in comprehensive computer repair services, network solutions, and IT support.
+**FixComputers** is a  IT solutions provider specializing in comprehensive computer repair services, network solutions, and IT support.
 Based in Bulgaria, FixComputers ensures top-notch service and customer satisfaction.

 **[Visit FixComputers](https://fixcomputers.bg/)**